 This also serves as an authorization under the Privacy Rules of the Health Insurance Portability and Accountability Act of 1996 [45 CFR § 164.508].
-It authorizes University of Maryland Health Partners staff to use and/or disclose my protected health information (PHI) with the individual(s) I have listed below for the purpose(s) designated by me.
+It authorizes CareFirst BlueCross BlueShield Community Health Plan Maryland staff to use and/or disclose my protected health information (PHI) with the individual(s) I have listed below for the purpose(s) designated by me.
 This authorization is valid until such time as I elect to revoke it.

-Name: Telephone Number: Relationship to Member: --- --
+Name Telephone Number Relationship to Member

-Purpose(s) Check those applicable for the individual listed above
+Purpose(s): Check those applicable for the individual listed above

-- □ Authorized to act as my representative in requesting services and/or payment of claims from the health plan only. - Authorized to make any changes to the demographics in my membership record, including but not limited to address changes, telephone number changes, email address changes, and request for a replacement ID card only. - Authorized to act as my representative in connection with my claim or asserted right under the Code of Maryland Regulations (COMAR), 10.01.04-12, 10.09.71.05, and 10.09.75.05.
+- O Authorized to act as my representative in requesting services and/or payment of claims from the health plan only. - O Authorized to make any changes to the demographics in my membership record, including but not limited to address changes, telephone number changes, email address changes, and request for a replacement ID card only. - O Authorized to act as my representative in connection with my claim or asserted right under the Code of Maryland Regulations (COMAR), 10.01.04-12, 10.09.71.05, and 10.09.75.05.
 I authorize this individual to make any request; to present or to elicit evidence; to obtain appeals and grievance information; and to receive any notice in connection with my appeal or grievance, wholly in my stead.
-I understand that personal medical information related to my appeal or grievance may be disclosed to the representative indicated above. - Authorized for all of the above actions
+I understand that personal medical information related to my appeal or grievance may be disclosed to the representative indicated above. - O Authorized for all of the above actions.